Parsa-Rajabi/cpsc-2350-spring-2022/project.md

 ### Check-in #2 - March 19

 During this check-in, your group will have the opportunity to meet with the instructor and receive feedback on all the elements completed thus far.
 Although there are no marks associated with this check-in, your group is expected to have the following elements completed and ready to discuss with the instructor:
+- CI/CD infrastructure fully implemented
-- 1 API fully implemented
+- 1 API fully implemented with 2-3 features
-- 50% of the application interface
+- Progress on application interface (UI)
-- 2-3 passing code tests
+- at least 1 unit + 1 integration code tests
-- An idea as to which CI/CD infrastructure you plan on using

 ### Report and Presentation #2 - April 2

 #### Report (70 marks)
 This document will serve as the final project report:
 - `[2 marks]` Overview of the project
+- `[7 marks]` Overview of which SDLC model was used in the project and what worked/didn't work
 - `[3 marks]` High-level list of implemented features
-- `[20 marks]` Application features (in detail with screenshots)
+- `[18 marks]` 3 application features per each API - 6 features in total (in detail with screenshots) (3 marks per feature)
-- `[10 marks]` Description of the tests associated with the code
+- `[10 marks]` Description of the tests associated with the code (unit and integration tests)
-- `[10 marks]` Description of the project's CI/CD infrastructure
+- `[10 marks]` Description of the project's CI/CD infrastructure (test, build and deploy)
-- `[10 marks]` 1 high-level data flow diagram
+- `[5 marks]` 1 high-level data flow diagram
 - `[10 marks]` Lessons learnt / project takeaway, project challenges, how the work was divided up and who has completed what element (including the actual report and presentation components)
 - `[5 marks]` Spelling, grammar, report structure (table of contents), cover page with links to github repository, report cleanness

 #### Presentation (30 marks +5 BONUS)
 This 10 minute presentation will be done in-class as an opportunity for other students in the class to become familiar with your project.
 This presentation should include:
-- `[5 marks]` Overview of the project
+- `[2 marks]` Overview of the project
-- `[5 marks]` Discuss which APIs you picked and why
+- `[3 marks]` Discuss which APIs you picked and why
 - `[5 marks]` Application features (high-level overview)
 - `[5 marks]` Overview of CI/CD infrastructure
 - `[5 marks]` Project takeaways and challenges
+- `[5 marks]` Project demo video (1-2 minutes)
-- `[5 marks]` All members of the group speak, presentation quality (spelling/grammar/professionalism/smoothness), ability to answer question and staying within allocated time (8 minutes presentation + 2 minutes question period)
+- `[5 marks]` All members of the group speak, presentation quality (spelling/grammar/professionalism/smoothness), ability to answer question and staying within allocated time (8 minutes presentation including demo video + 2 minutes question period)
 - `[BONUS +5 marks]` The best presentation voted by other students in the class will receive  bonus marks added to their project grade at the end (the max grade for the project is 100%)

-#### Application Evaluation (100 marks +10/15 BONUS)
+#### Application Evaluation (100 marks +10 BONUS)
 The application developed as part of this project will be evaluated as the following
-- `[30 marks]` Implement at least 2 APIs into your application
+- `[48 marks]` Implement 6 features based on 2 APIs (3 features per each API) (8 marks each)
-- `[30 marks]` Develop the application interface including basic styling (CSS)
+- `[12 marks]` Develop application interface including basic styling and framework
+- `[8 marks]` Write 8 unit tests (1 mark each)
-- `[20 marks]` Write 10 code test (2 marks each)
+- `[12 marks]` Write 1 integration test per each feature - 6 total (2 marks each)
-- `[20 marks]` Set up CI/CD with a public URL
+- `[20 marks]` Set up project with CI/CD infrastructure (including hosting - accessible via public URL).
+  - Test, build and deploy stages
-- `[BONUS +15 marks]` The best project voted by other students in the class will receive bonus marks added to their project grade at the end (Note: the max grade for the project is 100%)
+- `[BONUS +5 marks]` The best project voted by other students in the class will receive bonus marks added to their project grade at the end (Note: the max grade for the project is 100%)
-- `[BONUS +10 marks]` Your group will receive 10 bonus marks if you choose to implement the project using a modern web application framework such as React, Angular etc.
+- `[BONUS +5 marks]` Your group will receive bonus marks if you choose to implement the project using a modern web application framework such as React, Angular etc. (Note: the max grade for the project is 100%)